danjpgriffin/anyconnect/README.md

+## About
+This project enables a linux host to run Cisco Anyconnect and Traps/Cortex in a docker container.
+The wrapper script then routes selected network ranges to the VPN.
+Currently all DNS traffic is sent through the VPN

 ## To configure

 All configuration is performed in the config/ directory

-*.
-Create a client directory structure that contains your public and private keys:
+* Create a client directory structure that contains your public and private keys:
 ```
 +config/client
 +-- <User ID>.pem